 If you’re found driving with a 0.08 percent blood alcohol level or more, you can receive a license suspension immediately.
 Refusing an alcohol or drug test can also bring a suspension of at least one year.

-Reasons your license might be suspended in Arizona
+Reasons you’ll get a suspended license in Arizona

-In Arizona, you can get a license suspension for accumulating too many points, driving impaired or even receiving multiple moving violations in the same year.
+In Arizona, you can get a license suspension for accumulating too many points, driving impaired or getting several moving violations in the same year.
 Other reasons for a suspension:

 - Eight or more points on driving record